andrasq/node-qworker/README.md

 - `lockfile` - use the file for a job mutex.
 Stores the worker `pid` in the file while the job is running, removes the file when the job is done.
 Abandoned locks are overwritten.
 Default is no mutex.
+- `idleTimeout` - have worker process exit after so many ms of inactivity

 Some options take effect in newly created worker processes, but the script may be run by an existing worker process.
 For predictability always use the same options for the